 Dragonflies and The Great Blue Heron also made an appearance in a charitable anthology to raise funds for Canada’s branch of Doctors Without Borders.
 Voices From The Valleys is a collection of 50 short stories, edited by Jodie Renner of Penticton, BC, an internationally acclaimed author and teacher.

 It’s encouraging to realize that my short stories now have been included in a total of nine print anthologies published in Canada, the Unites States and Britain, as well as numerous online anthologies and ezines.

 Another delightful short story I enjoyed writing, Pantomine Hunter, was chosen for the anthology Tales2Inspire-The Crystal Collection, created by New York editor Lois Stern.
 It has received a gratifying response from readers: Tales2Inspire-TheCrystal Collection

 And just in case you need inspiration for next Halloween check out the scary anthology, Now I Lay Me Down To Sleep, from Solstice Publishing, which ironically accepted one of my funny stories about a Halloween prank that backfired: http://amzn.com/1625262728.

 It’s a pleasure also to let you know that two of my short stories have been published in another anthology called, Never Light a Match in the Outhouse: Funny Stories from Cottage Country.
 The book was published by Summit Studios and is available on Amazon: http://amzn.com/0986685666.

-Another short story entered in the same competition, Barbara’s Story, received an honorable mention from Tales2Inspire judges.Barbara’s Story
+was a finalist in a competition sponsored by Tales2Inspire.
+Another short story entered in the same competition, Barbara’s Story, an intimate true life love story, received an honorable mention from the Tales2Inspire judges.